-If this fails and the Company has not taken any steps to address or rectify the bullying behaviour, the employee can seek assistance by lodging a claim to an external body such as the Fair Work Commission and fight for their rights.
+Should this fail and the Company has not taken any steps to address or rectify the bullying behaviour.
+The employee can seek assistance by lodging a claim to an external body such as the Fair Work Commission and fight for their rights.
 If an employee is still employed by an employer and wishes to make an application in regards to workplace bullying, the employee can lodge a Form F72 – Application for an order to stop bullying.
 This application seeks a preventative remedy, not remedial, punitive or compensatory.
 If appropriate, the Fair Work Commission will schedule a mediation session for the parties involved to try to help them resolve the case.

 One of the benefits of mediation is that the outcomes that can be reached can be tailored, depending on the parties’ situation.
 This means that the parties can seek to resolve a case in any way they consider will assist them to resume a constructive and cooperative relationship.
 If there is no agreement the case will progress to a formal conference or hearing before a Commission Member.
 This will enable the application to be determined and a binding decision or order be made.